iwantmyname/blog/_posts/2014-05-10-platforms-for-building-restaurant-websites.md

 ###Option 2: Even local-er

-Even more direct that the ccTLDs are the new [city domiain extentions](http://blog.iwantmyname.com/2014/07/cities-are-a-good-bet-for-new-domain-extension-success.html).
+Even more direct that the ccTLDs are the new [city domain extensions](http://blog.iwantmyname.com/2014/07/cities-are-a-good-bet-for-new-domain-extension-success.html).
 You'll want to be weary about putting yourself in too much of a box, but if you're not looking to expand to other cities (or you plan on registering for each new city you move to), there are a bunch of great cities with their own TLDs now. [.NYC](https://iwantmyname.com/domains/dot-nyc), [.Paris](https://iwantmyname.com/domains/dot-paris), [.London](https://iwantmyname.com/domains/dot-london), [.Moscow](https://iwantmyname.com/domains/dot-moscow)—the list goes on and on, and more cities will surely be added in the future.

 ###Option 3: Try a generic term